American Landline Keys (1880-1930s)

 The Cumming Periphery Contact Key Made by LG Tillotson, NY, Ca. 1882 Another View of the Cumming Periphery Contact Key The Contacts are Brass Disks With a Platinum Wire Around the Periphery.
 Disks Are Positioned at Right Angles to Each Other Close-up of the Circuit Closer Showing the Key Name

-Disk Assemblies Can be Loosened and Rotated to Provide a Clean Contact When Needed An Earlier Version of the Cumming Periphery Key With a Different Shape of Base (Smithsonian Museum) Top View of the Early Cumming Key (Smithsonian Museum) The Stevens Key Made by LG Tillotson, NY Ca. 1883.
-Contacts at the Rear of the Key
+Disk Assemblies Can be Loosened and Rotated to Provide a Clean Contact When Needed The Legless Version of the Cumming Periphery Key.
+Also Has a Different Shaped Base Top View of the Legless Cumming Key (Smithsonian Museum) Close-Up of the Contact Discs on the Cumming Key

-Another View of the Stevens Key Close-up of the Circuit Closer With the Stevens Name Victor Leg Key, 1st Model, by LG Tillotson, NY Ca. 1882.
-Uses a Knife-Edge Pivot Victor Legless Key, 1st Model Ca. 1882.
-Mounted on Hard Rubber Base
+The Stevens Key Made by LG Tillotson, NY Ca. 1883.
+Contacts at the Rear of the Key Another View of the Stevens Key Close-up of the Circuit Closer With the Stevens Name Victor Leg Key, 1st Model, by LG Tillotson, NY Ca. 1882.
+Uses a Knife-Edge Pivot

-Victor Leg Key, 2nd Model Ca. 1884 Victor Legless Key, 2nd Model A Key Made By George H Wells, Patterned After a Victor Key.
-(No Record of this Maker) Rather Than a Knife-Edge Pivot, The Wells Key Pivots on a Thin Metal Pin That Rests in a Slot in the Side of the Frame
+Victor Legless Key, 1st Model Ca. 1882.
+Mounted on Hard Rubber Base Victor Leg Key, 2nd Model Ca. 1884 Victor Legless Key, 2nd Model A Key Made By George H Wells, Patterned After a Victor Key.
+(No Record of this Maker)

-Camelback Key by American Union Telegraph Co.
+Rather Than a Knife-Edge Pivot, The Wells Key Pivots on a Thin Metal Pin That Rests in a Slot in the Side of the Frame Camelback Key by American Union Telegraph Co.
 Ca. 1880's Another View of the American Union Key Showing a Double-Stamped Maker's Marking Steel Lever Lewis Key by Western Electric, Chicago.
-Ca. 1884 Another View of the Steel Lever Lewis Key
+Ca. 1884

-Lewis Steel Lever Leg Key Ca. 1884 Another View of the Steel Lever Lewis Leg Key The 3 Major Lewis Keys Caton Pattern Camelback Key by ES Greeley, NY Ca. 1885
+Another View of the Steel Lever Lewis Key Lewis Steel Lever Leg Key Ca. 1884 Another View of the Steel Lever Lewis Leg Key The 3 Major Lewis Keys

-The Greeley Ludwig Instrument.
+Caton Pattern Camelback Key by ES Greeley, NY Ca. 1885 The Greeley Ludwig Instrument.
 ES Greeley, NY.
 Ca. 1886 The Jenkins Key Made by JH Bunnell, NY Ca. 1886.
 Invented by MR Jenkins, Browning Missouri Odd Step-Lever Key With Multiple Contacts.
 Possibly for Multiplex Use.
 Maker Unknown.
-Ca. 1880's Another View of the Multiple-Contact Key
+Ca. 1880's

-Steiner Leg Key by Western Electric, Chicago Ca. 1886.
-Uses a Leaf-Spring Pivot Another View of the Steiner Leg Key Steiner Legless Key Ca. 1886 Another View of the Steiner Legless Key
+Another View of the Multiple-Contact Key Steiner Leg Key by Western Electric, Chicago Ca. 1886.
+Uses a Leaf-Spring Pivot Another View of the Steiner Leg Key Steiner Legless Key Ca. 1886

-A Different Version of the Steiner Leg Key With a Unique Contact Frame Close-Up of the Steiner Contact Frame The Steel Lever Acme Key by Partrick & Carter, Philadelphia Ca. 1886 Another View of the Acme Key
+Another View of the Steiner Legless Key A Different Version of the Steiner Leg Key With a Unique Contact Frame Close-Up of the Steiner Contact Frame The Steel Lever Acme Key by Partrick & Carter, Philadelphia Ca. 1886

-Leaf-Spring Pivot Key by American Electrical Works, Cleveland Ca. 1886.
+Another View of the Acme Key Leaf-Spring Pivot Key by American Electrical Works, Cleveland Ca. 1886.
 Similar in Design to the Steiner Key Another View of the American Electrical Works Key Biggs Leg Key.
-Made By Standard Electric, Louisville, Kentucky Ca. 1886 Another View of the Biggs Leg Key
+Made By Standard Electric, Louisville, Kentucky Ca. 1886

-Biggs Legless Key Ca. 1886 Another View of the Biggs Legless Key The Maloney Convertible Telegraph Key.
+Another View of the Biggs Leg Key Biggs Legless Key Ca. 1886 Another View of the Biggs Legless Key The Maloney Convertible Telegraph Key.
 The Lever Can be Rotated 90 Degrees so the Key Can be Used as a Sideswiper.
-Patented 1886 (Smithsonian Museum) Top View of the Maloney Convertible Telegraph Key (Smithsonian Museum)
+Patented 1886 (Smithsonian Museum)

-Camelback Key by Charles Bly, Boston Ca. Late 1880's Another View of the Bly Camelback Key Steel Lever Key by CH Dubois, NY Ca. 1886 The Conklin Key by Lewis & Fowler Mfg.
+Another View of the Bly Camelback Key Steel Lever Key by CH Dubois, NY Ca. 1886 The Conklin Key by Lewis & Fowler Mfg.
 Co, Brooklyn NY.
-Ca. 1887

-Top View of the Conklin Key Showing the Unusual Pivot Camelback Key by JH Bunnell, NY.
+Ca. 1887 Top View of the Conklin Key Showing the Unusual Pivot

+Camelback Key by JH Bunnell, NY.
 From a KOB Set.
 Ca. Late 1880's Straight Lever Key by AB Lyman, Cleveland.
 From a KOB Set.
-Ca. Late 1880's Small Camelback Key by JH Longstreet, NY Ca. Late 1880's
+Ca. Late 1880's Small Camelback Key by JH Longstreet, NY Ca. Late 1880's Another View of the Longstreet Camelback Key

-Another View of the Longstreet Camelback Key Full Size Camelback Key by JH Longstreet, NY.
+Full Size Camelback Key by JH Longstreet, NY.
 Ca. Late 1880's Steel Lever Key by JH Longstreet, NY.
 Ca. Late 1880's Solid Base Rear-Pivot Key by Western Electric, Chicago.
 Legless Version.
+Ca. Late 1880's Another View of the Western Electric Key

+Solid Base Rear-Pivot Leg Key by Western Electric, Chicago Ca. Late 1880's Another View of the Western Electric Leg Key Close-up of the Ornate Western Electric Logo Camelback Key by ES Greeley, NY.
 Ca. Late 1880's

-Another View of the Western Electric Key Solid Base Rear-Pivot Leg Key by Western Electric, Chicago Ca. Late 1880's Another View of the Western Electric Leg Key Close-up of the Ornate Western Electric Logo

-Camelback Key by ES Greeley, NY.
-Ca. Late 1880's Miniature Leg Key by Western Electric, Chicago.
+Miniature Leg Key by Western Electric, Chicago.
 Ca. Late 1880's Another View of the Miniature Western Electric Leg Key A Different Version of the Western Electric Mini Leg Key for Fire Alarm Use.
-Note the Lack of Circuit Closer and Insulated Rear Contact
+Note the Lack of Circuit Closer and Insulated Rear Contact Leaf-Spring Pivot Key by AB Lyman, Cleveland.
+Ca. 1888

-Leaf-Spring Pivot Key by AB Lyman, Cleveland.
-Ca. 1888 Another View of the Lyman Leaf-Spring Pivot Key A Nickel Plated Version of the Lyman Leaf-Spring Key Steel Lever Legless Key by New Haven Clock Co.
+Another View of the Lyman Leaf-Spring Pivot Key A Nickel Plated Version of the Lyman Leaf-Spring Key Another View of the Nickel Plated Lyman Key Steel Lever Legless Key by New Haven Clock Co.
 Ca. 1888

 Steel Lever Legless Key by National Electric Co NY Ca. 1890.
 New Haven Clock Co Was Bought by National Electric in 1890 "The Unique Key" by National Electric Co.
 Ca. 1890 Another View of the National Electric "Unique Key" Steel Lever Leg Key by Altoona RR Shops, Altoona PA.
 Ca. 1890